pollination/lbt-honeybee/README.md

 # Pollination lbt-honeybee plugin

-The lbt-honeybee plugin provides access to all honeybee extensions simultaneously.
+The lbt-honeybee plugin provides access to the honeybee-core library and all all honeybee extensions simultaneously.
+This includes:

+* honeybee-energy
+* honeybee-radiance

+Note that the plugin does not include any simulation engines and only Python libraries.

 ## Sources